Nepal Bhutan Short Tour - 7 Days

 Highlights

-• Enjoy Paro city's major attractions like the Rinpung Dzong, the Jangtsa Dumtseg Lhakhang Temple, and the Bhutanese National Museum
+• Enjoy Paro's major attractions, including the Rinpung Dzong, the Jangtsa Dumtseg Lhakhang Temple, and the Bhutanese National Museum.

-• Enjoy Thimpu city's major attractions like the Tashichho Dzong, the Memorial Chorten, and the Folk Heritage Museum
+• Enjoy Thimphu's major attractions, including Tashichho Dzong, Memorial Chorten, and Folk Heritage Museum.

-• Experience the rich Bhutanese culture through the kingdom's major attractions as you have a guide explain each site's importance and history
+• Experience the rich Bhutanese culture through the kingdom's major attractions, with a guide explaining each site's significance and history.

 Overview

-The trip includes visiting Paro’s major attractions, like the National Museum of Bhutan, the Drukgyel Dzong, and the Jangtsa Dumtseg Lhakhang among many others.
-Paro city’s long streets also present complex traditional architecture with richly decorated buildings housing shops, institutions and all manner of other menageries.
+The trip includes visits to Paro’s major attractions, such as the National Museum of Bhutan, Taktsang (Tiger’s Nest Monastery), Drukgyel Dzong, and Drukgyel Gompa, among others.
+Paro’s long streets also feature complex traditional architecture, with richly decorated buildings housing shops, institutions, and all manner of other menageries.

 Likewise, the trip also includes Thimpu- the capital of Bhutan and the kingdom’s cultural and religious center.
 Thimpu’s ambiance beautifully reflects the kingdom’s culture through the city’s literature, religion, customs, and national dress code.